New York City parents give Mayor Bill de Blasio unsatisfactory grades for failing to reduce class size and increase public accountability.

 The New Jersey Department of Education calculated opt-out rates for state exams for the first time but the figures released this week are preliminary.

 The New Jersey State Board of Education will consider parents' request to adopt test-refusal guidelines and protect students who skip state tests from being punished.

-The Alabama Accountability Act allows individuals and businesses to claim tax credits for donations to scholarships for students to use toward private school tuition.
+Nevada businesses will receive tax-credits for donations they make to support scholarships for students to use to help pay their private school tuition.